History Cookbook: Eggless Mayonnaise

 Serving suggestions: Serve with Fresh salad.

 This recipe provided an alternative to mayonnaise made with eggs, as eggs were a rationed food during WW2.
-It was submitted by Furgus Martin, Chef at the Robinson College, Wyboston Lakes.
+It was submitted by Fergus Martin, Chef at the Robinson College, Wyboston Lakes.

 Comments: This seems a simple recipe but judging the mixing and getting the consistency right can be quite difficult.